 Topics for discussion during the summit include:

 - Types of B2C e-commerce models (e.g., produce and meal kit subscription services, ghost kitchens, dark stores)

 - Safety risks associated with foods sold through B2C e-commerce

 - Standards of care used by industry to control these safety risks

 - Types of delivery models (e.g., third-party delivery, autonomous delivery models)

 - Regulatory approaches to food sold through B2C e-commerce, including challenges and gaps that need to be addressed

 - Labeling of foods sold through B2C e-commerce

-During the three-day event, there will be opportunities for public comment each day.
+There will be opportunities for public comment each day during the three-day event.
 Please visit FDA’s event page for more information on how to participate in the public comment section.
 The FDA intends to use what they learn during the public meeting, and from comments submitted to the Federal Register, to help determine what actions, if any, may be needed to keep consumers safe.

 There is no cost to attend the summit, but registration is required.
 To register, click here.